phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types.rst

 Internal types
 ==============

-In this chapter the "zval" data structure, which is used to represent PHP values, is introduced.
-We explain the concepts behind zvals and how to use them in extension code.
+In this chapter we will detail the special types used internally by PHP.
+Some of those types are directly bound to userland PHP, like the "zval" data structure.
+Other structures/types, like the "zend_string" one, is not really visible from userland point of view, but is a detail to know if you plan to program PHP from inside.

 Contents: